 What the Study Entails

 People enrolled with the study will have annual screening for pancreatic cancer using one of two procedures:

-- Endoscopic ultrasound (EUS) involves passing a tiny scope with an attached ultrasound probe down the esophagus to the stomach.
+- Endoscopic (EUS) involves passing a tiny scope with an attached probe down the esophagus to the stomach.
 This allows doctors to look closely at the pancreas.
 EUS is performed as an outpatient procedure under anesthesia.

 Participants will be screened and followed for ten years.